Mab Darogan: Henry VII

 In the lead-up to the Welshman Henry Tudor's seizing the throne of England by defeating and slaying Richard III at Bosworth Field in 1485, his supporters and the poets of Wales claimed him as Y Mab Darogan, a move that won the future king many supporters in Wales.
 He landed in southwest Wales and marched through the country to gather recruits on his way to Bosworth.
 His reign over England was believed by some to be the fulfilment of the prophecy; a belief that he actively encouraged by naming his firstborn son Arthur Tudor.

 Prince Arthur came of age as Prince of Wales in 1501 and, after marrying, governed the Principality from its de facto capital at Ludlow and reversed some of the most oppressive laws established in Wales at the defeat of Owain Glyndwr.
 However, he died only one year later.
 His younger brother, Henry, succeeded his father as King Henry VIII: like his father, Henry VIII used the red dragon as a supporter to his royal arms.
 Henry VIII enacted the Laws in Wales Acts of 1536 and 1543 by which the legal system in Wales was united with that of the Kingdom of England, and Wales was given parliamentary representation and equality under the law.
 Henry abolished the feudal marcher lordships which hitherto had ruled much of southern and western Wales and the medieval laws applying there.

+Modern usage

+Adam Price, former leader of Plaid Cymru, was once named Y Mab Darogan by supporters.